JBou/McMetroLauncher/README.md

   License
 =====================

-The McMetroLauncher is licensed under the GNU GENERAL PUBLIC LICENSE Version 3 --> LICENSE
+The McMetroLauncher is licensed under the GNU GENERAL PUBLIC LICENSE --> LICENSE